3dsedi/message-board/README.md

 ## project setup and run:
 1.by `docker-compose` help
-please in the project root run `docker-compose up -d` command: this will run both backend and frontend. please create a user and start enjoying the application
+please in the project root run `docker-compose up` command: this will run both backend and frontend. please wait until the whole aplication started, then create a user and start enjoying the application by going to `localhost:3000` address

 2.without `docker-compose`:
 - Backend Setup: